John KuehJohn Kueh

 New skills

 So I gave it the current set.
-A copy voice (mailchimp-copy-style), a design playbook (kole-design-tips), and a newer image skill (GPT Image 2) to replace the watercolour generator — all sharpened on other work in the months since — dropped straight in.
+A copy voice (brand-copy), a design playbook (brand-design), and a newer image skill (GPT Image 2) to replace the watercolour generator — all sharpened on other work in the months since — dropped straight in.
 Then I wrote the brief and told it to rebrand.

 The brief itself was opinionated, because the skills now carry opinions: